kaaedit/kaa/README.rst

 Using menu
 -----------

 To display menu, type F1 key or alt+/ (type slash key with alt key).
 Each items in the menu has one underlined character.
-The menu item is execused by typing the underlined key.
+The menu item is execused by typing the underlined key with or without pressing alt key.

 Typing escape key hides menu.